-This document is also available on the Scottish Executive website: www.scotland.gov.uk what do you want to achieve?
+This document is also available on the Scottish Executive website: www.scotland.gov.uk

 The Parent Council is what you and the Parent Forum want to make of it.
 Parents can decide what is most important for you to work on at your school.